 Commonly referred to as the CCPA 2.0, the law amends the California Consumer Privacy Act (CCPA) and expands the rights of California residents beginning on January 1, 2023.

-What Will Change Under the CPRA?
+What will change under the CPRA?

 While the CPRA won’t take effect until 2023, the law builds on the foundation of the CCPA and aims to enhance consumer privacy protections, as well as the obligations for companies and organizations that process personal information.
 There are a number of changes that organizations will need to become familiar with, but below are some specific changes to pay attention to: